 Caha di Orgel

 The caha di orgel (organ box) is a traditional musical instrument typically played during national holidays and the occasional wedding or birthday celebration.
-Each organ has two or three barrels pegged with metal pins that move strings attached to hammers to create a song—either a waltz or a tumba—when the barrel is cranked.
+Each organ has two or three barrels pegged with metal pins that move strings attached to hammers to create a song when the barrel is cranked.
 On Aruba, the caha di orgel is endearingly referred to as the tingilingi box for the teeng-ee-leeng-ee sound that it makes.

 Carnaval is the event of the year on the Aruban calendar.
 Beginning after the new year with the Torch Parade and ending at midnight on the eve of Ash Wednesday, Carnaval serves as a last hurrah before the abstinent period of Lent.
 The Carnaval schedule features a handful of parades characterized by colorful floats, extravagant costumes, and rolling sound trucks that fuel the dancing crowd with roadmarch songs.
 Jump-ups (street parties), impressive steelpan drum performances, a tumba contest, a calypso and roadmarch contest, and king and queen elections round out the Aruban Carnaval season.